hjkgrp/starter-hugo-research-group/content/tutorials/2016-06-18-molsimplify-tutorial-1-structure-generation/index.md

 First, reproduce the settings in the image above by selecting 'cobalt' as the core, a coordination number of '6', and 'oct' to set an octahedral coordination environment.

-The available ligands can be checked by clicking the drop down box, and their chemical structures can be checked by clicking the "Draw ligands" button at the bottom left corner.
+The available ligands can be checked by clicking the drop down box.
 Add ligands one row at a time.
 Once you have selected a ligand and designated a frequency, you can add another row by pressing the plus (+) button to right of the active ligand row.
 Add a 'tpp' ligand (tetraphenylporphyrin), an imidazole ligand, and an 'x' ligand, where the 'x' ligand represents a vacant coordination site.

 Other optional features that are relevant to structure generation include: